unahouExosite/docs/portals/README.md

 Also, the domain is used for user authentication.
 Endpoints that are affected by the querying domain are indicated below.

-## Types
+## Objects
----

-The following types are common to several API endpoints.
+The following objects are common to several API endpoints.

 ### Account object